A/B testing can be as simple as reciting the alphabet.

 But in order to get valuable results, you’ll need to run your tests efficiently and effectively.

-Some of this simply comes through experience with the tool — but you can jump-start the process by following these eight tips.
+Some of this simply comes through experience with Google A/B testing software — but you can jump-start the process by following these eight tips.

 1. Let your tests run long enough to collect significant results

 First, it’s essential to let each of your experiments run for a long enough period of time to collect a sufficient amount of data.

 You may be in a rush to launch a winning variation as quickly as possible.
 After all, this seems like the fastest way to boost your conversion rates and start seeing the results you want.

 But as tempting as it is to start implementing changes as soon as the results start rolling in, it’s important to let your tests collect statistically significant results.

 Once you launch a test, you can start to see data almost immediately.

 On this screen, Google recommends running experiments for at least two weeks.
 But this guideline should be seen as an absolute minimum, since the longer you run a test, the more accurate results you’ll see.

 It’s common to see quick increases in conversion rates shortly after launching a new test.